 Dry Parching the flour

-Traditionally for parsad, you toast the flour with ghee, but when I first started making parsad I struggled with making it lump-free so I started parching it with the butter.
-This method works really well for gluten free flour because when it is cooked in butter or ghee it becomes gummy.
+Traditionally for parsad, you toast the flour with ghee, but when I first started making parsad this is how my mom told me to do it.
+Dry parch the flour and then add in the butter.
+This method works really well for gluten free flour because it prevents it from becoming gummy.

 Mix

-Then add the milk and raisins mixture to the flour and mix until completely combined.
-Reduce the heat to low and continue stirring the mixture until it is thick and smooth.
+Then add the milk and raisins mixture (a little at a time) to the crumbly parched flour and mix until completely combined.
+Reduce the heat to low and continue stirring the mixture until it is smooth.
 Remove it from heat and allow to cool before serving.

 Storage